dthain/opsys-sp25/project4/index.md

 Next create a `conda` environment called `opsys-project4` to contain the various software dependencies.  `conda` allows you to install a wide variety of software without root privileges, and maintain separate environments for different projects.
+* Note: If you use VS Code, do not attempt to use a conda extension; this will not work with a remote connection and will cause you a headache.

 You may have installed `conda` in a prior class.
 Check to see if this command already works: